-Northern lights Akranes tonight
+Northern lights in Akranes tonight

 7-day outlook for Akranes